-While it’s a landlord’s legal responsibility to maintain the gas appliances within your home, there are several things you can do as a tenant to ensure your safety.
+When renting a property, there are many hazards such as faulty appliances or poor gas fittings that could be harmful.
+While it’s a landlord’s legal responsibility to maintain the gas appliances within your home, there are several things you could do as a tenant to help ensure your safety.

 Know your rights

-In the UK landlords have to use a Gas Safe registered engineer to carry out annual safety checks and servicing on all your gas appliances and fittings.
+In the UK, landlords are obligated to use a Gas Safe registered engineer to carry out annual safety checks and servicing on all your gas appliances and fittings.

 When you move into a property ensure that the current certificate is dated within 12-months, and if not, request an assessment.